 One competitive, prevalence-driven market that presents several archetypical examples of companies competing in the GT space is for hemophilia A. The various competitors in the space are facing crucial strategic choices regarding development and commercialization of GT treatments.

-The most advanced potential hemophilia A GT appears to be valoctocogene roxaparvovec (Valrox) from BioMarin, which is likely to launch by year-end 2020 (see Figure 8).
-In this position, Valrox has the potential to benefit many patients and develop a strong market position if commercialized successfully.
-As the likely first-to-market player, BioMarin will want to ensure it is answering questions as necessary to rapidly reach and treat patients.
+The most advanced hemophilia A GT candidate is valoctocogene roxaparvovec (Valrox) from BioMarin, despite a recent complete response letter from the FDA that has delayed its launch by two years18 (see Figure 8).
+In spite of this delay Valrox still has the potential to be first to market, benefit many patients, and develop a strong market position prior to competition launching.
+As the likely first-to-market player, BioMarin will want to ensure it is answering questions necessary to rapidly reach and treat patients, including providing the new data on durability the FDA has requested.
 BioMarin would also need to factor in life cycle management of Valrox, potentially to patients who are initially ineligible, to maximize asset productivity.
 As the most easily identifiable or severe patients are treated, the company may require development of other strategies to continue to identify and help patients with unmet need.

 Behind BioMarin are a few key assets, which present their own set of unique considerations.
-Roche's Spark is undergoing pivotal trials for its lead asset, SPK-8011.
-Pfizer and Sangamo have
+Roche's Spark is undergoing pivotal trials for its lead asset, SPK-8011.19 Pfizer and Sangamo have also shown